Apple Picking near Westchester and the Hudson Valley: Best Apple Orchards for Apple Picking with Kids

 10. Pennings Orchard – Warwick

-Pennings Orchard offers more than a dozen varieties of apples and a pumpkin patch.
+Pennings Orchard offers more than a dozen varieties of apples, as well as a pumpkin patch.
 Opening Day for apple picking will be Saturday, August 27, after which they will then remain open every day from 9am-5pm.
 Families can enjoy weekend activities, including a petting zoo, pumpkin picking, and more.

 Where To Go Apple Picking in Dutchess County

 11. Barton Orchards – Poughquag

 This 122-acre farm offers extensive pick-your-own options, including apples, pumpkins, squash, and more.
-Barton, which is currently offering some early apple varities to choose from, boasts tons of activities including a corn maze, haunted house, bounce house, slides, and train rides.
+Barton, which is currently offering some early apple varieties to choose from, boasts tons of additional activities, including a corn maze, haunted house, bounce house, slides, and train rides.
 Read our profile of Barton Orchard for more details.